 At the discretion of a supervisor a vehicle may be towed by a specific tow company for evidentiary purposes.
-Vehicles towed as evidence need to follow requirements outlined in Policy 804.3.3 (Exceptional Handling) and do not require a vehicle tow and storage report.
+Vehicles towed as evidence need to follow requirements outlined in Policy 804.1 (m) (Exceptional Handling) and do not require a vehicle tow and storage report.

-Vehicle Towing
+Vehicle Towing Policy

-510.5 STORAGE AT ARREST SCENES
+510.5 STORAGE OF VEHICLES